 You will then be required to restart your laptop for the changes to go into effect.
 You can do this by clicking Restart Now when the update files are finished downloading.

 Typically, Windows rolls out major feature updates twice a year.
 On the other hand, patches for improving security and fixing bugs are released monthly.
 If your laptop seems to be running slower than usual, make sure that your system is up to date.

 If you are seeing pop-up ads on your laptop or programs are randomly crashing, your computer might be infected with malware (malicious software).
 Your computer can get infected when you open emails from unknown senders or download files from suspicious websites.

 There are different kinds of malware that can cause your laptop to slow down for various reasons.
 Some malware can infect your laptop’s memory and spread to other programs and files on your computer.
-Hackers also use malware to steal your personal information, such as your bank details or home address.
+Hackers can also use malware to steal your personal information, such as your bank details or other personal data.